kclick91/ProbabilityMaster/README.md

 3. Print out the weights for each number.
 4. Feed counts straight into the weight array.

+## Motivation ##
+The motivation for **ProbabilityMaster** was for combining design and randomization && combining control and surprise.

 ## Applications ##
 1. Generating a training set of events based on the probability of the events occurring.(Used for preparation to handle a set of events)